7 cooling mistakes making your home warmer in the heat – and how to fix them

 (Image credit: Getty Images)

-During summer it can be more than tempting to run around your home and open all the windows in a desperate plea for some fresh cool air.
+During summer, it can be more than tempting to run around your home and open all the windows in a desperate plea for some fresh, cool air.
 Unfortunately, this won't help you keep a bedroom cool like you may have thought it would.

-Andy Kerr, Founder of cooling and heating company BOXT, explains, "When temperatures are particularly warm, opening up all your windows will let more hot air into your home, heating up your home and making you feel warmer."
+Andy Kerr, Founder of cooling and heating company BOXT, explains, "When temperatures are particularly warm, opening up all your windows will let more hot air into your home, heating your home and making you feel warmer."

 Instead of doing this, Andy recommends strategically opening windows to create cross breezes throughout the day and then only opening more windows during the night to let the cooler air in.